MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 Your attack surface is the total number of places where an attacker could compromise your device or network.
 Reducing your attack surface means offering attackers fewer ways to perform attacks.

-Attack surface reduction rules target software behaviors that are often abused to attack device or networks, such as:
+Attack surface reduction rules target software behaviors that are often abused by attackers, such as:

 * Launching executable files and scripts that attempt to download or run files
 * Running obfuscated or otherwise suspicious scripts
 * Performing behaviors that apps don't usually initiate during normal day-to-day work

-While these behaviors can have legitimate uses as well, they are considered risky because they are commonly abused by malware.
-Attack surface reduction rules can constrain these kinds of risky behaviors, or even block them entirely.
+These behaviors are sometimes seen in legitimate applications; however, they are considered risky because they are commonly abused by malware.
+Attack surface reduction rules can constrain these kinds of risky behaviors and help keep your organization safe.

 Use [audit mode](audit-windows-defender.md) to evaluate how attack surface reduction rules would impact your organization if they were enabled.
 It's best to run all rules in audit mode first so you can understand their impact on your line-of-business applications.
 Many line-of-business applications are written with limited security concerns, and they may perform tasks similar to malware.
 By monitoring audit data and [adding exclusions](enable-attack-surface-reduction.md#exclude-files-and-folders-from-asr-rules) for necessary applications, you can deploy attack surface reduction rules without impacting productivity.

-Triggered rules display a notification on the device.
+Whenever a rule is triggered, a notification will be displayed on the device.
 You can [customize the notification](customize-attack-surface-reduction.md#customize-the-notification) with your company details and contact information.
-The notification also displays in the Microsoft Defender Security Center and in the Microsoft 365 security center.
+The notification also displays within the Microsoft Defender Security Center and the Microsoft 365 security center.

-For information about configuring attack surface reduction rules, see [Enable attack surface reduction rules](enable-attack-surface-reduction.md).
+For more information about configuring attack surface reduction rules, see [Enable attack surface reduction rules](enable-attack-surface-reduction.md).

 ## Attack surface reduction features across Windows versions

-You can set attack surface reduction rules for computers running Windows 10, versions 1709 and 1803 or later, Windows Server, version 1803 (Semi-Annual Channel) or later, and Windows Server 2019.
+You can set attack surface reduction rules for computers running Windows 10 versions 1709 and 1803 or later, Windows Server version 1803 (Semi-Annual Channel) or later, and Windows Server 2019.

-To use the entire feature set of attack surface reduction rules, you need a Windows 10 Enterprise license.
+To use the entire feature-set of attack surface reduction rules, you need a Windows 10 Enterprise license.
 With a Windows E5 license, you get advanced management capabilities including monitoring, analytics, and workflows available in [Microsoft Defender Advanced Threat Protection](microsoft-defender-advanced-threat-protection.md), as well as reporting and configuration capabilities in the Microsoft 365 security center.
 These advanced capabilities aren't available with an E3 license, but you can still use Event Viewer to review attack surface reduction rule events.

 ## Review attack surface reduction events in the Microsoft Defender Security Center

-Microsoft Defender ATP provides detailed reporting into events and blocks as part of its alert investigation scenarios.
+Microsoft Defender ATP provides detailed reporting for events and blocks, as part of its alert investigation scenarios.

 You can query Microsoft Defender ATP data by using [advanced hunting](advanced-hunting-query-language.md).
-If you're using [audit mode](audit-windows-defender.md), you can use advanced hunting to understand how attack surface reduction rules could affect your environment.
+If you're running [audit mode](audit-windows-defender.md), you can use advanced hunting to understand how attack surface reduction rules could affect your environment.

 Here is an example query: